SusheelThapa/Tic-Tac-Toe/README.md

 ## Contributing

-We welcome contributions to enhance and improve [Quine-ZeroSpoil](CONTRIBUTING.md)!
+We welcome contributions to enhance and improve [Tic Tac Toe](CONTRIBUTING.md)!
 Feel free to submit issues, feature requests, or pull requests.
 Please adhere to our Code of Conduct.

 ## License